howardginsburg/digitaltwins-trackandtrace/README.md

    * All Containers on Vehicle1: `SELECT Container FROM DIGITALTWINS Vehicle JOIN Container RELATED Vehicle.rel_has_containers WHERE Vehicle.$dtId = 'Vehicle2' AND IS_OF_MODEL(Container, 'dtmi:com:microsoft:iot:trackandtrace:container;1')`
    * All Containers for Fleet1 and Fleet2: `SELECT Container FROM DIGITALTWINS Fleet JOIN Vehicle RELATED Fleet.rel_has_vehicles JOIN Container RELATED Vehicle.rel_has_containers WHERE IS_OF_MODEL(Vehicle, 'dtmi:com:microsoft:iot:trackandtrace:vehicle;1') AND IS_OF_MODEL(Container, 'dtmi:com:microsoft:iot:trackandtrace:container;1') AND Fleet.$dtId IN ['Fleet1', 'Fleet2']`
    * All Containers for Fleet1 and Fleet2 where the AmbientTemperature for the container is > 50: `SELECT Container FROM DIGITALTWINS Fleet JOIN Vehicle RELATED Fleet.rel_has_vehicles JOIN Container RELATED Vehicle.rel_has_containers WHERE IS_OF_MODEL(Vehicle, 'dtmi:com:microsoft:iot:trackandtrace:vehicle;1') AND IS_OF_MODEL(Container, 'dtmi:com:microsoft:iot:trackandtrace:container;1') AND Fleet.$dtId IN ['Fleet1', 'Fleet2'] AND Container.AmbientTemperature > 50`

+4. Monitor the 'output' eventhub for twin updates that can be processed by downstream systems.